aiven/aiven-docs/docs/platform/howto/byoc/create-custom-cloud.md

 #### Add customer contacts

-Select at least one person whom Aiven can contact in case of technical issues with your custom cloud.
+Select at least one person whom Aiven can contact in case any technical issues with your custom cloud need fixing.

 :::note
 **Admin** is a mandatory role, which is required as a primary support contact.